Amnaikram/ViT-CAMNet-Model-/README.md

 ## Random Oversampling (Refer Data Preprocessing DR Dataset.txt file)

-It is used to equlaize te number of images in different classes of DR.
+It is used to equalize the number of images in different classes of DR.

 ## Dataset Splitting